golang/vscode-go/docs/debugging.md

 When the program stops due to exception, panic, or bad access error, the CALL STACK shows the stop reason and the editor highlights the source location with more details.

 <p align="center"><img src="images/panicinfo.png" alt="Panic" width="75%"></p>

+## `dlv` command from DEBUG CONSOLE

+DEBUG CONSOLE accepts commands that allow users to dynamically inspect/change debug configuration, or inspect the list of source code compiled in the debugged binary.
+Use `dlv help` and `dlv config -list` from the DEBUG CONSOLE panel to see the list of supported commands and dynamically adjustable settings.

 ## Configuration